 ETIAS or Schengen VISA: which visa do I need?

 ETIAS and Schengen Visa has many similarities, every traveler who wants to travel in Europe could face problems trying to understand which travel documents it's exactly needed to cross the European borders.

 Before entering into details of differences and similarities of these two travel documents, we need to clarify that ETIAS and Schengen Visa targets nationals of different Counties.
-All the citizens of Countries included in the Visa Waiver Program (or Visa-Exempted) will require an ETIAS authorization starting from 2020 to enter the Schengen Area.
+All the citizens of Countries included in the Visa Waiver Program (or Visa-Exempted) will require an ETIAS authorisation starting from 2021 to enter the Schengen Area.